zchyde/brooklinebooksmith.com/_drafts/hp-party.md

 (P.S.
 You can find us on Twitter at @booksmithtweets and @kidsmithbooks, on Instagram @brooklinebooksmith, and on Facebook!)

-Report to the Info desk facing the front door any time you have points to claim.
+You'll report to the Info desk facing the front door any time you have points to claim.

 **ONGOING ACTIVITIES**